A characterization of always solvable trees in the Lights Out game using the activation types of vertices

 The connection between the nullities of graphs related to each other by some type of graph operation such as edge/vertex join or removal was first considered by Amin et al. \cite{Amin02}.
-The same subject was investigated by Giffen et al. \cite{Giffen13}, Edwards et al. \cite{Edwards10} and Ballard et al. \cite{Ballard19} for a generalized version of the game where \eqref{Npc} is considered over $\mathbb{Z}_k$ for some integer $k\geq 2.$ In \cite{Amin02} and \cite{Ballard19} the difference $\nu(G-u)-\nu(G)$, where $u$ is a vertex of graph $G$, plays an important role in the analysis.
-We adapt the terminology of \cite{Ballard19} and call this difference \emph{null difference of vertex} $u$ and denote it by $nd(u)$.
+The same subject was investigated by Giffen et al. \cite{Giffen13}, Edwards et al. \cite{Edwards10} and Ballard et al. \cite{Ballard19} for a generalized version of the game where \eqref{Npc} is considered over $\mathbb{Z}_k$ for some integer $k\geq 2.$ Let us denote the graph obtained by removing a vertex $u$ and all its incident edges from a graph $G$ by $G-u$.
+In \cite{Amin02} and \cite{Ballard19}, the difference $\nu(G-u)-\nu(G)$ plays an important role in their analysis.
+We adapt the terminology of \cite{Ballard19} and call this difference \emph{the null difference of vertex} $u$ and denote it by $nd(u)$.
 It turns out that $nd(u)$ can be either $-1$, $0$, or $1$; and as a result, vertices can be categorized by their null difference number into three different classes \cite{Amin02}, \cite{Ballard19}.